Jerry-G/processing-midi-synthesizer/README.md

 ```
 $ ./play.sh ./example-csv/heart-and-soul.csv
 ```
+Note the play.sh file will require you editing in the line that calls the processing-java program.

 # Contribution
 Although this is a silly project with no real purpose, there might be some impovements or errors, especially on windows, and your contribution is deeply appreciated.
 Ideally someone could contribute a windows batch or powershell equivalent of the play.sh script.